Problems with Water Quality Contamination near Gas and Oil Drilling Sites

 In addition to the toxic exposure risk, two studies from Duke University have concluded that there is evidence of methane contamination in local water supplies.
 In such areas, methane has always been located near the wells, but researchers have presented a strong case for methane migration resulting from the disturbances in the strata from fracking which greatly worsen any problems which may have already been present.
 There are problems in proving the cause of methane migration, which is complicated by the fact that it can be caused by abandoned coal mines and seams, garbage dumps, landfills, swamps, and septic systems.

-One problem with the rapid growth of Marcellus Shale development has been a lack of DEP inspectors to cover all the new well sites.
+A significant difficulty with the rapid growth of Marcellus Shale development has been a lack of DEP inspectors to cover all the new well sites.
 Lacking the staff to oversee each site, inspectors must trust that the companies will properly case, monitor, and control their wells.
 In the first few months of 2014, 230 new wells have been approved, with many more approvals in the near future.
 Some fear permits are being issued faster than regulators can keep up with them on the ground.

 In 2007-2009, eighteen inspectors in West Virginia were charged with overseeing more than a thousand new wells, with thousands more recently permitted wells coming online, as well as thousands of older wells.
 New inspectors have been hired, but it is much easier to issue a permit than to conduct the inspections.
 The state now has more than 50,000 gas wells, with just shy of 1,000 in the Marcellus shale with 21 inspectors.